 Some serious injuries occur as the result of a product defect.
 These defects could occur due to faulty design, defective manufacturing, or even the lack of instructions.
 It could be possible to pursue a claim against the manufacturer with the help of a personal injury attorney in Carmel.

-The Deadline to Pursue an Injury Lawsuit
+The Deadline to File an Injury Lawsuit in Indiana

 There is a limited window of time to pursue a personal injury lawsuit in Carmel.
 If a person fails to pursue an injury lawsuit in a timely fashion, he or she will miss out on the chance to do so forever.
 This legal deadline is known as the statute of limitations.